- Fantastic Team

 Building a client list

-Once you build up a client list, you may need a CRM (customer management system) to keep track of your employees’ work and your customers’ data.
+Although it will take time to build a client list, there are some techniques that do work.
+Some of these include referrals, handing out business cards or fliers and others.
+Another important element is building a customer relationship management (CRM) system to track your clients, track employee performance, income earned and more.
 At Fantastic Services, we use an intelligent CRM system that serves the needs of your franchisees and their technicians, delivering real-time access to the prices and availability of the services we offer.

 Building a reputation

-For more information on the cleaning franchises that we offer check our main website.
+For more information on the cleaning franchises we offer, take a look here.

 Posted in Advice Hub